 There are many great tour companies to book your snorkel trips and a wide variety of boat options.
 Everything from catamaran, pontoon, and speed boat.
 However, sometimes you just want a simple fun free option especially if you are on a COVID-19 budget.
 Also a fun easy option for families.

 This self-guided snorkeling tour lets you enjoy the underwater world without a boat.
 All it takes is a dock walk and your imagination to enjoy this amazing underwater world.
-A few other things that will come in handy, snorkel set, and a lightweight microfiber beach towel.
-This time I opted for swim goggles and of course, I packed my underwater camera so I could take you with me 😀 I also brought a colorful float ring to make it easier.
+A few other things that will come in handy, snorkel set, and a microfiber beach towel.
+This time I opted for swim goggles and of course, I packed an underwater camera so I could take you with me 😀 I also brought colorful float rings to make it easier.
+I also love my Monterey hammock to relax in.

 It all started with a short walk to and down the beach.
 I love living in town, so many great options are a stone’s throw away.
 This particular one is about a 10 min walk from my house.